 - The plan to provide integrated citizenship preparation services so that lawful permanent residents are aware of the full range of grant-funded services and can easily access both types of services (instruction and naturalization application assistance).
-Indicate who will coordinate both components of the grant program and ensure that outreach, intake, and services are conducted in an integrated manner. - 2.
-The referral process between the citizenship instruction provider and the naturalization application services provider. - 3.
-Plans for a coordinated data collection system, including how the organization and sub-awardee (if applicable) will track and report on services provided and whether students and clients naturalize.
-Explain the system used for tracking data. - 4.
-If a sub-awardee is proposed, describe the applicant's history working with the sub-awardee organization.
+Indicate who will coordinate both components of the grant program and ensure that outreach, intake, and services are conducted in an integrated manner. - The communications plan for maintaining regular contact between the service providers, including how often meetings will take place and in what manner (by phone or in-person). - The referral process between the citizenship instruction provider and the naturalization application services provider. - Plans for a coordinated data collection system, including how the organization and sub- awardee (if applicable) will track and report on services provided and whether students and clients naturalize.
+Explain the system used for tracking data. - If a sub-awardee is proposed, describe the applicant's history working with the sub-awardee organization.
 Describe the applicant's plan for managing the sub-awardee's performance and maintaining frequent communication with the sub-awardee.

-3. Project Narrative Attachments
+6. Project Narrative Attachments